aospapp/aosp/compatibility/cdd/7_hardware-compatibility/7_5_cameras.md

     high-quality unencoded streams (i.e. raw or independently compressed picture streams).
 *   MAY support multiple cameras.
 *   MAY support camera-based video encoding.

+If camera-based video encoding is supported:

+*    [C-2-1] A simultaneous
-If supported, a simultaneous unencoded / MJPEG stream (QVGA or greater resolution) MUST be accessible to the device implementation.
+    unencoded / MJPEG stream (QVGA or greater resolution) MUST be accessible to the device implementation.